 - A muscle strain happens when the muscle is over-stretched or torn, resulting in damage to the muscle fibers (also called a pulled muscle).

 - A lumbar sprain happens when ligaments are stretched too far or torn.
-Ligaments are very tough, fibrous connecting tissues that connect the muscles to the bones and joints.
+Ligaments are very tough, fibrous connecting tissues that connect bones together.

 For practical purposes, it doesn’t matter if it is a muscle strain or a ligament sprain that is causing the pain, since the treatment and prognosis for both are the same.